 There is a high demand for Korean interpreters, and the competition is also relatively low due to the limited supply.

 With the advent of new technology like teleconferencing and video-conferencing, it is now possible to hold conferences and meetings between personnel from India and their counterparts in South Korea without having actually to travel between the two countries.

-With the ever-increasing digitalized world, Korean experts can earn handsome money by working as a freelancer in different domains such as translator, proofreader, etc.
+Korean experts can earn handsome money with the ever-increasing digitalized world by working as freelancers in different domains such as translators, proofreaders, etc.